Perhaps four words - resolve, courage, sacrifice and extraordinary - best define the outcome of the elections in Iraq.

 In the run-up to the election, many among the doubters and naysayers practically cheered for failure.
 They were all negativism, cynicism and gloom.
 Remember?
-From all the predictable sectors - the Old Media (which, somewhere along the way, redefined the terrorists as "insurgents"), Old Europe and even non-Iraqis Osama and Zarqawi the unrelenting cries went up:
+From all the predictable sectors - the Old Media (which somewhere along the way redefined the terrorists as "insurgents"), Old Europe, even non-Iraqis Osama and Zarqawi) the unrelenting cries went up:

-Bush is a dunce, interim Iraqi Prime Minister Ayad Allawi a stooge.
-Postpone the elections.
-The Sunni Baathists who prospered under Saddam won't vote, the Kurds won't vote, the Shiites won't vote - nobody will vote.
-Terror is rampant, intimidation high.
-The Iraqis have no tradition of democracy, no heart for liberty.
-There will be a bloodbath, a civil war.
-The outcome will be illegitimate.
-The election will be "a disaster because it's a result of blunder after blunder after blunder" (Teddy Kennedy).
+Bush was a dunce, interim Iraqi Prime Minister Ayad Allawi a stooge.
+Postpone the elections, went the cry.
+The Sunni Baathists who prospered under Saddam wouldn't vote, the Kurds wouldn't vote, the Shiites wouldn't vote - nobody would vote.
+Terror was rampant, intimidation high.
+The Iraqs had no tradition of democracy, no heart for liberty.
+There would be a bloodbath, a civil war.
+The outcome would be illegitimate.
+The election would be "a disaster because it's a result of blunder after blunder after blunder" (Teddy Kennedy).

 And: The U.S. lost the war.
-Elections are unadulterated idiocy.
-A sham election is not worth the murder, mayhem and horror it will cause.
-Muslims and Arabs are unsuited for democracy.
-It's all America's fault: The problem in Iraq is the U.S. generally - U.S. troops in particular.
+Elections were unadulterated idiocy.
+A sham election would not be worth the murder, mayhem, and horror it would cause.
+Muslims and Arabs were unsuited for democracy.
+It was all America's fault: The problem in Iraq was, is, the U.S. generally - U.S. troops in particular.
 Like Vietnam, Iraq's a quagmire; bring the boys home.
 Americans don't support the death of Americans fighting for Iraqis who won't defend themselves and don't believe in freedom. . . .

 Remember all that terrorist hate and - from the usual sectors - all that smug racism and elitism?